kevald1963/milestone-4-walkabout/README.md

   - Open the app locally and check it works as expected and is showing data from local SQLite database.

 ## Credits
+- Too many to list here but includes:
+  - Slack channel users
+  - Stack Overflow users
+  - Django Docs
+  - The Python Tutorial
+  - W3 Schools

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- All text content for the app was written by myself.

 ### Media
-- The photos images used for the Organisation pages are from the South Tyneside Green Party's Facebook Organising page, with their permission.
+- The images used for the Organisation pages are from the South Tyneside Green Party's private Facebook Organising page, with their permission.
+- Five clipart images used for the Product pages are from [Wikimedia Commons](https://www.wikimedia.org/) and one is from [Illustoon](https://illustoon.com/)
+- Unfortunately, I've forgotten where I got the clipart image for the Home page but I confirm it was legally free!

 ### Acknowledgements

-- I received inspiration for this project from my voluntary work with South Tyneside
+I would like to thank every one who has helped me with this project, or offered encouragement when the going was tough.
+In particular to my wife for her support, and also to my mentor Reuben Ferrante for his wise guidance, patience and thoroughness in evaluating my project as it developed.

 [![Build Status](https://travis-ci.com/kevald1963/milestone-4-walkabout.svg?branch=master)](https://travis-ci.com/kevald1963/milestone-4-walkabout)